botaohu/cs149-pa4/README.txt

 [Correctness]
 The result of CpuReference and our method are visually identical.
-The difference between the results are acceptable due to the error of the numerical calcluation.
+The difference between the results are acceptable due to the error of the numerical calculation.